 Broccoli soup remains one of the great favourites in Bernard Preston's home; she who must be obeyed made it yesterday for supper.
 It's loaded with many of these phytochemical foods, including folate and choline.

-So the family loves burgers.
+So the family loves a meaty BBQ patty on a bun.
 Mine do too, and so do I. But with all the evidence coming out about a high red-meat diet, a vegetable burger should be an option.

 To sum up

-Work rather in broad principles, and relax;
+Work rather in broad principles, and relax.